xyztomi/virtual-try-on/PASSWORD_RESET.md

 ## Overview

-Implemented password reset functionality using Supabase Auth's `reset_password_for_email()` method.
+Implemented password reset functionality using Supabase Auth's `reset_password_for_email()` method, strictly following the [official Supabase Python documentation](https://supabase.com/docs/reference/python/auth-resetpasswordforemail).
 This allows users to request a password reset email if they forget their password.

 ## Endpoint